 The AI agent platform market exploded in 2024.
 By our count, there are now 47 platforms claiming to offer "enterprise-grade AI agents."
 Yet when we surveyed 200 companies that deployed AI agents last year, 68% reported their initial platform choice was wrong—leading to costly migrations or parallel systems.

 This guide cuts through marketing claims to help you evaluate what actually matters.
 We'll cover the platform landscape, provide a practical evaluation framework, and share implementation timelines based on real deployments.
+For a side-by-side feature comparison of the leading platforms, see our Enterprise AI Automation Platform Comparison.

 What Makes an AI Agent Platform "Enterprise-Ready"